bem/bem-sdk/packages/walk/README.md

         }
     }
 };
-// Levels object with sample value const levels = [
+// Levels object with sample value. const levels = [
     'common.blocks'
 ];
 ```

-### Get information about found files
+### Getting information about found files

 Pass the `levels` and `config` objects to the [walk()](#walk-1) method.